barryCFlynn/Pixel_Perfect/README.md

 This is a migration from an old project that i am re using, i will be updated as the projects is worked on and ref to WatchBidCentral will be changed to PixelPerfect

-features
+todo features
-carouseld of high rated and sale items cookie popup rating system so calculates new rating and writes it with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail
+carouseld of high rated and sale items cookie popup with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail

 main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets

+might have features
+stock item reduced after sale confirmed rating system so calculates new rating and writes it

 # Pixel Perfect